Join the Global Breast Cancer Movement

 Total Mastectomy (Simple Mastectomy)

 Surgical removal of the breast but no other tissue or nodes.
-Used for the treatment of ductal carcinoma in situ and, in some cases, recurrent breast cancer.
+Used for the treatment of ductal carcinoma in situ and, in some cases, breast cancer recurrence.
 Also used in prophylactic mastectomy.

 Trastuzumab (Herceptin)

-A drug that is a specially made antibody that targets cancer cells that have high numbers of a protein called HER2/neu on their surfaces.
-When attached to the HER2/neu protein, trastuzumab slows or stops the growth of the cancer cells.
-Trastuzumab is used to treat HER2/neu-positive breast cancer.
+A drug that is a specially made antibody that targets cancers with a lot of HER2 protein on the cancer cells.
+When attached to the HER2 protein, trastuzumab slows or stops the growth of the cancer cells.
+Trastuzumab is used to treat HER2-positive breast cancer.
+Herceptin is the brand name for trastuzumab.

 Tumor

-An abnormal growth or mass of tissue that may be benign (noncancerous) or malignant (cancerous).
+An abnormal growth or mass of tissue that may be benign (not cancer) or malignant (cancerous).

 Tumor Grade

-Biopsy and further surgical treatment done at two separate times.
+Biopsy and further surgical treatment done at 2 separate times.

 Top of Document